akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 For example, sometimes it's enough to use application specific timestamps to decide which update should win.

-To assist in implementing the event handler active-active detects these conflicts.
+To assist in implementing the event handler the Replicated Event Sourcing detects these conflicts.

 ## API

 @scala[The same API as regular `EventSourcedBehavior`s]@java[A very similar API to the regular `EventSourcedBehavior`] is used to define the logic.

-To enable an entity for active-active replication @java[let it extend `ReplicatedEventSourcedBehavior` instead of `EventSourcedBehavior` and] use the factory methods on @scala[`akka.persistence.typed.scaladsl.ReplicatedEventSourcing`]@java[`akka.persistence.typed.javadsl.ReplicatedEventSourcing`].
+To enable an entity for Replicated Event Sourcing
+@java[let it extend `ReplicatedEventSourcedBehavior` instead of `EventSourcedBehavior` and] use the factory methods on @scala[`akka.persistence.typed.scaladsl.ReplicatedEventSourcing`]@java[`akka.persistence.typed.javadsl.ReplicatedEventSourcing`].

 All replicas need to be known up front: